giv-lab/givr/docs/source/geometry.rst

 Triangle
 --------------------------------------------------------------------------------

-The triangle geometry is used to create a single triangle.
+The Triangle geometry is used to create a single triangle.

 Parameters
 **********
 It has 3 parameters, one for each point of the triangle::

-    struct triangle {
+    struct Triangle {
         vec3f p1;
         vec3f p2;
         vec3f p3;